qin-zzz/qin-zzz.github.io/posts/_posts/2021-09-25-Scaling-:-preparing-data-for-neural-network.md

 **In neural network, scaling is even more important when the loss function contains a regular term or using gradient descent methods for optimization.**

 For the former, in the linear model `y=wx+b`, any linear transformation of `x` (translation, deflation) can be "absorbed" by `w` and `b`.
 So in theory, this does not affect the fitting ability of the model.
-However, if the loss function contains a regular term, such as $\lambda ∣∣W∣∣^2$, where $\lambda$ is a hyperparameter that imposes penalties with a common ratio on the parameter of each feature $w_i$, scaling of data becomes important.
-Because for a one-dimensional feature $x_i$, the larger the scale is, the smaller the coefficient $w_i% would be, thus its weight in the regular term would be smaller, which indicates a smaller penalty on $w_i$.
+However, if the loss function contains a regular term, such as $$\lambda ∣∣W∣∣^2$$, where $$\lambda$$ is a hyperparameter that imposes penalties with a common ratio on the parameter of each feature $$w_i$$, scaling of data becomes important.
+Because for a one-dimensional feature $$x_i$$, the larger the scale is, the smaller the coefficient $$w_i$$ would be, thus its weight in the regular term would be smaller, which indicates a smaller penalty on $$w_i$$.
 As a result, the loss function will relatively ignore those features with larger scale and emphasize those with smaller scale, which is not reasonable.
 **From this perspective, feature scaling is to make the loss function look at each dimensional feature equally.**

 For the latter, The gradient descent method updates its parameters as follows:

 $$W(t+1)=W(t)-\eta\frac{dE(W)}{dW}$$,

 where `E(W)` is the loss function.
 Convergence implies that a minimal value is obtained and the partial derivative is zero in each dimension.
 The convergence rate depends on the distance from the initial position of the parameter to the local minima as well as the size of the learning rate $\eta$.
 The same learning rate is shared by all parameter dimensions (algorithms that assign separate learning rates to each dimension are not considered for the moment).
 However the descent rate of dimensions are different.
 In order to converge in each dimension, the learning rate is likely to be set the smallest one of all dimensions at the current position.

 ### Data Scaling Methods